Lyrics of unpublished Bob Dylan anti-nuclear song up for sale

 "(This) is not only a beautiful example of Dylan's songwriting, representing his political protest activities during that era, but is also a potent symbol of the anxieties of the American public in the early 1960s," Nicolette Tomkinson, a director of Christie's, said in a statement.

-Dylan wrote "Go Away You Bomb" in 1963 for Izzy Young, who owned the Folklore Center in Greenwich Village, New York, and organized Dylan's first concert in 1961.
+Dylan wrote "Go Away You Bomb" in 1963 for Izzy Young, who owned the Folklore Center in Greenwich Village, New York, and organised Dylan's first concert in 1961.

-Young, 85, who moved to Stockholm in the early 1970s and set up a similar center, came across the forgotten lyrics in a drawer a few years ago.
+Young, 85, who moved to Stockholm in the early 1970s and set up a similar centre, came across the forgotten lyrics in a drawer a few years ago.

-Funds raised from the sale will go to keep the center running.
+Funds raised from the sale will go to keep the centre running.

 (Reporting by Belinda Goldsmith Editing by Jeremy Gaunt)